-A copy of the form is to be given to the student, a copy is to be retained in the department office, and a copy is to be filed with the Office of Enrollment Services at the time final course grades are submitted.
-Normally, the student should sign the "Assignment of Incomplete Grade" form.
-If the student is eligible for an "Incomplete", a faculty member may assign an "I" even when the student cannot be present to sign the form.
-In such a case, the instructor will forward to the student a copy of the form via the department office.
+A copy of the form is to be given to the student and a copy is to be filed with Enrollment Services within 30 calendar days after final course grades are submitted.
 When the work agreed upon has been completed and evaluated, a final course grade will be assigned by the instructor.
-If an "Incomplete" is assigned without an "Assignment of Incomplete Grade" form attached, or with a form that is not filled in acceptably, the symbol of "RD" will be assigned to the student.
-The "Assignment of Incomplete Grade" form will be considered unacceptable if:
+If Enrollment Services does not receive an acceptable "Assignment of Incomplete Form" by 90 calendar days after the end of the semester, they will assign a grade of "WU" to the student instead of an "I." The "Assignment of Incomplete Grade" form will not be accepted if

-- 1. more than one-third of the work remains to be completed, and no justification has been provided; - 2. the work required to complete the course has not been specified; - 3. the faculty member failed to sign the form; or - 4. the percentage fields have not been filled in and a justification for their absence has not been supplied.
+- 1. more than one-third of the work remains to be completed, and no justification has been provided; - 2. the work required to complete the course has not been specified; - 3. the faculty member failed to sign the form; or - 4. the percentage fields have not been filled in, and no justification for their absence has been provided.